 Talk to us today to establish an LTIP that fits your business’s interests and philosophy.

-- Appreciation-based means that the value of the employee’s award depends on how much the company’s value increases over time.
-These are common options or share appreciation rights.
+Its value depends on how much the company’s value increases over time

 Which one is right for you?